-Celebrating Singapore’s 17-year love affair with Ann Kok’s breasts
+Celebrating Singapore’s 17-year love affair with Ann Kok’s chest

 It’s like 1996 all over again.

 Only instead of the Macarena, we’re dancing Gangnam Style.